 Running a franchise is a lot more convenient than starting a business from scratch and going through the brand building phase.

 However, the initial franchise cost and investment can, at times, be prohibitive and may kill your ambitions.
-On the other hand, a low entry cost might persuade you to buy a franchise business without realizing its running cost and other overheads, which, in turn, may force you to shut-up shop and lose the upfront money along with it.
+On the other hand, a low entry cost might persuade you to buy a franchise business without realizing its running cost.
+Additionally, there are other overheads, which, in turn, may force you to shut-up shop and lose the upfront money along with it.

-This is why calculating all the costs involved with buying and running a franchise beforehand is super critical.
+This is why calculating all the costs that you might encounter with buying and running a franchise beforehand is super critical.

 The Other Side of Low Cost Franchises

-If you have been drawn by the entry cost of few low cost franchises, it’s time you educate yourself of the honey trap you might walk into.
+If the entry cost of few low cost franchises bothers you, it’s time you educate yourself of the honey trap you might walk into.
 Stay aware that there are hidden costs involved, which keep coming to haunt you periodically.
-Right from recurring royalty fees to percentage based monthly payments; hidden charges can unsettle your budget planning and stretch resources to the limit.
+Right from recurring royalty fees to percentage based monthly payments.
+Additionally, hidden charges can unsettle your budget planning and stretch resources to the limit.

 Let’s zoom in a little and identify few of these hidden charges:

-- Product sales: If you buy products made by the franchisor, it’s certain that they would put a heavy margin on them and make profits by sourcing those products to you.
+If you buy products made by the franchisor, it’s certain that they would put a heavy margin on them.
+This way they will make profits by sourcing those products to you.
 Many franchisors would mention this in the contract and bind you from looking for third party vendors.

-- Rent: If you are in a contract under which the franchisor offers you space on rent, chances are they would pick a mortgage for the place and gradually own the place through your rent.
+If you are in a contract under which the franchisor offers you space on rent, chances are they would pick a mortgage for the place.
+The goal is that they will gradually own the place through your rent.
 Contrast this with a mortgage under your name and paying monthly installments.
 By doing so, the franchisors gain by entering into the real estate as well and increase their resources through your money.